graphql/graphql-over-http/README.md

 * `operationName` - [*Optional*]: The name of the Operation in the Document to execute.
 * `variables` - [*Optional*]: Values for any Variables defined by the Operation.

+Note: Be aware that `query` is a misleading name as it can contain a string describing the operation that may be either a query, a mutation or a subscription.

 Note: depending on the serialization format used, values of the aforementioned parameters can be encoded differently but their names and semantics must stay the same.